 What is the Tallest Mountain in South Carolina?

 Sassafras Mountain is 3,554 feet, making it the tallest mountain in the state.
 While not close to the peaks in neighboring Georgia, North Carolina, or Tennessee, Sassafras stands at the southern edge of the Appalachian Mountains.
 It attracts thousands of hikers each year as it’s one of the best hikes in South Carolina.

-It’s a strenuous hike to the summit, but any eager mountaineers will be rewarded with 360-degree views of the state.
+It’s a strenuous hike to the summit, but any eager hikers will be rewarded with 360-degree views of the state.

 8th State in the Union

 One of the most interesting facts about South Carolina is that it contains some of the first land ever ventured to by early European settlers.
 Its eastern seaboard allowed South Carolina to develop rapidly, and it was the 8th state entered in the union.

 South Carolina wasn’t always a happy member of the Union.
 They were the first state to vote to succeed from the United States leading up to the civil war in December 1860.